nrwl/nx/docs/shared/generators/generator-options.md

 #### `format`

 The format of this property.
-Available options are: `path`, `html-selector`, and etc. Example:
+Available options are: `path`, `html-selector`, etc. Example:

 ```json
 {